w3c/wai-quick-start/source/writing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Provide alternative text for all images
+## Provide text alternatives for all images

 Each image used should be provided with alternative text that describes the information of function represented by the image.
 Provide text that describes the purpose the image serves or what information it conveys.
 Where an image is purely decorative, `null` alternative text may be appropriate.